marioy47/blog-site/posts/neovim-ide-with-lua-for-web-development/index.md

 ## Syntax highlighting improvements with Tree-sitter

 One thing that I said previously is that NeoVim 0.5, now supports [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) out of the box.
 For those how don't know (I didn't knew), Tree-sitter is a parsing library that allows IDE's to parse and understand the **structure** of the source code in a very efficient manner.
 This parsing improves the syntax highlighting since it helps the IDE to understand what keywords and modifiers mean in the source code.
-For instancee, in php file you chan have PHP blocks, Html blocks, JavaScripts blocks, etc. Tree-sitter helps NeoVim understand what are block of codes and what language each block is written in.
+For instancee, in php file you can have PHP blocks, Html blocks, JavaScripts blocks, etc. Tree-sitter helps NeoVim understand what are block of codes and what language each block is written in.

 While NeoVim has the parsing library included, what it doesn't have out of the box are the **language parsers**.
 For each language you want to have _good_ highlighting, you have to download and install a parser.
 And that's not...
 Confortable.
 But if we install the `nvim-treesitter/nvim-treesitter` plugin, you can install language parsers with the comand